Qazi Anwar Hussain

 Qazi Anwar Hussain (19 July 1936 – 19 January 2022) was a Bangladeshi writer of spy thrillers, detective novels, and adventure-based literature, many of which were adaptations or heavily influenced by foreign works.

 Early life and education

 Qazi Shamsuddin Anwar Hussain was born on 19 July 1936 to Qazi Motahar Hossain, a scientist and writer.
 His sisters included the singers Sanjida Khatun and Fahmida Khatun.
 He matriculated from St. Gregory's School in 1952.
 He studied Bengali literature and language, earning a bachelor's degree from Jagannath College, and a master's degree from the University of Dhaka in 1981.

 Career

-His most notable publication was the spy-thriller series Masud Rana.
+Hussain's most notable publication was the spy-thriller series Masud Rana.
 As of 2009, the series comprised 389 books, most of them ghostwritten for him.

 Sheba Prokashoni

 In 1963, Hussain established the publishing house Segunbagan Prakashani.
 By 1966 it was renamed Sheba Prokashoni.

 Personal life and death

-Hussain married the singer Farida Yasmin.
+Hussain married the singer Farida Yasmin in 1962.
 They had two sons, Qazi Maimur and Qazi Shahnur, and a daughter, Shahrin Sonia.
+Shahrin died from cancer in 2014.

-In October 2021, he was diagnosed with prostate cancer.
-He died on 19 January 2022 at the age of 85 while receiving treatment at BIRDEM in Dhaka.
+In October 2021, Hussain was diagnosed with prostate cancer.
+He died on 19 January 2022 at the age of 85 while receiving treatment at BIRDEM, Dhaka.